-Ten years ago we bought an inn.
-It wasn’t a rash act, although I think my parents viewed it as such by the look on their very concerned faces when we told them what we were going to do.
-My parents seemed to sum it all up one rainy spring morning in April, when they came down from Dallas to view our purchase.
-As they walked through the front door of the main building, a beautiful old barn, they exclaimed with alarm, “What have you done?”
-I began to ask myself the same question once the enormity of the decision we made started to sink in.
-Because, as you see, I had no earthly idea what I was doing.
+Sixteen years ago I bought an inn.
+It wasn’t a rash act, although I think my mother and father viewed it as such by the look on their very concerned faces when I told them what I had decided to do.
+My parents seemed to sum it all up one rainy spring morning in April, when they came down from Dallas to view my purchase.
+As they walked through the front door of the Great Hall, an old 19th century tobacco barn, they exclaimed with alarm, “what have you done?”
+I began to ask myself the same question once the enormity of the decision I had made began to sink in.
+Because, you see, I had no earthly idea what I was doing.

-Hugh and I became aware of the Hoffman Haus when our real estate agent brought us a flyer describing the place, rationalizing that it would be a good venue to go along with the cooking school I had opened when we moved to the Texas Hill Country.
-With the anticipation of two children about to embark on the trip of a lifetime, we drove up the gravel driveway and circled into the parking area, our tires crunching to a stop in front of one of the cabins.
-We smiled at each other.
-We were smitten.
+I first became aware of Hoffman Haus when my real estate agent brought me a flyer describing the place.
+Immediately the two of us began to skylark, ultimately rationalizing that it would be a good venue to compliment the cooking school I had just opened when I moved to the Texas Hill Country.
+Whether it was logic, or the influence of a second glass of wine, I made an appointment with her to take a tour.
+The next morning I drove up the driveway, circled into the parking space in front of Calico Cottage, looked around and took a deep breath.

 This is where my adventure began.
 With no previous experience and a vague notion of what it takes to own an inn, I bought a twelve-room bed and breakfast, thinking I would figure out how to manage it as I bumped along.
 The inevitable discoveries of recalcitrant, poorly installed plumbing; bed frames held together by chicken wire; of rooms stuffed to the brim with garishly mismatched furnishings, reduced me to disbelief that anyone in their right mind would pay to stay with us.